 - Until April 07, 2023, people can continue to work from home on a voluntary basis, provided this is technically feasible and the arrangement does not impair proper service.

-All relevant information regarding measures and requirements in order to control of the novel coronavirus (Sars-CoV-2) from the Bavarian State Government can be found here.
+The most relevant information regarding measures and requirements in order to control of the coronavirus (Sars-CoV-2) from the Bavarian State Government can be found here.

-In general, a prudent and level-headed behavior is important in the current situation.
+In general, prudent and cautious behavior continues to be important in the current situation.